samuelsns/cca-interview/README.md

 # HSUSA CCA Developer exercise

-This is a boiler plate project that has a basic setup to get started with typescript backend development.
+This is a NodeJS, Typscipt project that includes starter code.
+ 1. Look for the code structure and suggest improvements
+ 2. Enforce types and interfaces where possible
+ 3. Write tests where you see fit

 To install the dependencies: